dmt-software/app-skeleton/README.md

 ```
 composer create-project dmt-software/app-skeleton [path] --remove-vcs
 ```
+## Dependency injection

+Dependency is handled by _Service Providers_ which are included within the _App::init_ method.
+Within this method you can add more providers that list their dependencies within the _Dependency Container_.

+> see [dmt-software/di-plug](https://packagist.org/packages/dmt-software/di-plug) for container implementations that are
+> supported.

-## Container
+### Container

 By default, the application uses Pimple container to hold the dependency injection.
 This can be changed to another container implementation.

-> see [dmt-software/di-plug](https://packagist.org/packages/dmt-software/di-plug) for the supported packages.

 #### PHP-DI container